DOCKET

 St-Hilaire v.
 Commissioner, Indiana BMV [U.S. Dist.
 Ct. – So.
 Dist. of Ind.]
 [Filed 8/23]

 When the federal government decides that “significant public benefit or urgent humanitarian reasons” justify allowing the entry into the United States of a noncitizen, it may grant entry through a program known as “humanitarian parole.”
 An individual on humanitarian parole does not obtain a formal immigration status but is allowed entry into the United States and may obtain employment authorization to work here.
 In recent years, the United States has authorized the entry of numerous Ukrainian national, Cuban nationals, Haitian nationals, Nicaraguan nationals, and Venezuelan nationals under this program due to the conditions in their country.
 During the 2023 legislative session, the Indiana General Assembly extended the ability to obtain an Indiana driver’s license or identification card (or to register or title vehicles) to certain persons on humanitarian parole—but only if they are from Ukraine.
 We represent five Haitian nationals who would greatly benefit from the ability to obtain a driver’s license or identification card but who cannot do so because they are from Haiti rather than Ukraine.
 The complaint alleges that this constitutes national-origin discrimination in violation of equal protection and Title VI, and that Indiana’s classification of noncitizens is preempted by federal law.
-We have sought a preliminary injunction and class certification, and these requests remain pending although a decision is expected soon.
+We were awarded a preliminary injunction against the discriminatory law in January, and the State has appealed that injunction.
+In the meantime, the Indiana General Assembly amended the law to provide that no parolees, including Ukrainians, may obtain licenses.
+We have asked that the State’s appeal be sent back to the district court and are evaluating our options.
+The matter is pending.

 ATTORNEY(S): Gavin M. Rose, Stevie J. Pactor, Kenneth J. Falk and attorneys from the National Immigration Law Center